Indian massacre of 1622: Destruction of other settlements

-During the one-day surprise attack, the Powhatan tribes attacked many of the smaller communities, including Henricus and its fledgling college for children of natives and settlers alike.
+During the one-day surprise attack, the Powhatan tribes attacked many of the smaller communities, including Henricus and its fledgling college for children of Natives and settlers alike.
 In the neighborhood of Martin's Hundred, 73 people were killed.
 More than half the population died in Wolstenholme Towne, where only two houses and a part of a church were left standing.
 In all, the Powhatan killed about four hundred colonists (a third of the white population) and took 20 women captive.
 The captives lived and worked as Powhatan Indians until they died or were ransomed.
-The settlers abandoned the Falling Creek Ironworks, Henricus, and Smith's Hundred.
+The settlers abandoned Falling Creek Ironworks, Henricus, and Smith's Hundred.